NeilMD/Hapijs-MVC/README.md

 # Settings

-check config.js and database.js for settings of server and mongodb
+check config.js and database.js for settings of server and mongodb. for static files read the last route in app/routes.js that gives access to directory written to be able to pass the file